drocheam/caprice/ReadMe.md

 Run
 ```
-make install
+sudo make install
 ```

 ---
 ### Usage

-Call without parameters to select from the whole genre list:
+Call without parameters for the whole genre list:

 ```
 caprice
 ```

-Call with name to prefilter channel list:
+Call with a name to prefilter the channel list:

 ```